TexasInstruments/jacinto-ai-devkit/README.md

 ## What is New:
 - [2020-August-05] **pytorch-mmdetection** is made available with several training/quantization/evaluation examples for object detection.
-See the links for more information.<br>
+See the links for more information.
 - [2020-August-05]: We do not use *git submodule* anymore.
-You can clone or update the repositories mentioned in the **Repositories** section below by *git clone* or *git pull*.<br>
+You can clone or update the repositories mentioned in the **Repositories** section below by *git clone* or *git pull*.
 - [2020-June-15]: **Our internal URLs changed**.
 If you cloned the repository before this date please do a fresh clone to avoid confusion.
-Without this, doing a ./git_submodule_update.sh may appear to succeed, but may not be actually updating the submodules.<br>
+Without this, doing a ./git_submodule_update.sh may appear to succeed, but may not be actually updating the submodules.
-- [2020-January-28] pytorch-jacinto-ai-devkit: Documentation and results for Depth Estimation has been added.<br>
+- [2020-January-28] pytorch-jacinto-ai-devkit: Documentation and results for Depth Estimation has been added.
 - [2020-January-06] pytorch-jacinto-ai-devkit: Quantization documentation is updated.
-Trained Quantization using QuantTrainModule is now the recommended method of doing Quantization Aware Training and the use of QuantCalibrateModule is discouraged.<br>
+Trained Quantization using QuantTrainModule is now the recommended method of doing Quantization Aware Training and the use of QuantCalibrateModule is discouraged.

 ## License